neoruien/python-notes/docs/index.md

 Floats are real numbers.
 They contain a fractional part after the decimal point.

-The maximum `float` value on a 64 bit computer is 1.7976931348623157e+308 which means move the decimal point 308 places right.
+The maximum `float` value on a 64-bit computer is 1.7976931348623157e+308 which means move the decimal point 308 places right.

 The minimum `float` value is 2.2250738585072014e-308, which has 307 zeros before the decimal point.